 In addition, if you can use these air jacks to change tires, rotating them can be less of a chore (though those stubborn lug nuts are still up to you).
 As long as you have a running engine with an exhaust pipe and space for the bag under the frame, you'll have a way to use an exhaust air jack.

-To learn more about exhaust air jacks and other automotive gadgets, please see the links on the next page.
+To learn more about exhaust air jacks and other automotive gadgets, please see the links below.